IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Best-Practices.md

 -----

-## How to Collect IGEL information for input into CMDB
+## Collect IGEL information for input into CMDB

-Instead of installing a 3rd party agent onto IGEL OS, use data collected by UMS to feed into [CMDB](https://en.wikipedia.org/wiki/Configuration_management_database).
+Instead of installing a 3rd party agent onto IGEL OS, use data collected by UMS to feed into your [CMDB](https://en.wikipedia.org/wiki/Configuration_management_database).

 If the data needed is not currently being collected, then use IGEL UMS Device Attributes to collect the information.